There a number of truisms in life and one is that you generally get what you pay for in the Comox Valley real estate market.

 Finally, there is the full-service option.
 Some full-service agents work part time and some work full time.
 What is meant by full-service varies between agents, including ones who are licensed through the same brokerage.
 Each provides a minimum level and type of service but what services they will provide and how will vary.
 This should come as no surprise.
 The education, training, and experience of individual agents will vary as much as the knowledge and skill sets they possess.
 They all have their own levels of competence, and they all have their own character.
 Assuming that two full-time, full-service agents work for the same brokerage and that they charge the same commission, but provide different levels of service, which offers the most value?

 Planning to sell your Comox Valley home?
-Contact me directly or through REMAX Ocean Pacific Realty, and let’s discuss the real estate services that I offer my clients, and the strategy and plan that I will use to sell your home in the current market.
+Contact Brett Cairns of REMAX Ocean Pacific Realty to discuss the real estate services that he offers his clients, and the strategy and plan that he will use to sell your home in the current market.